Reddy-2006/ForeCastify/README.md

 The application retrieves live data from the OpenWeather API and displays important weather information in a clean and responsive interface.

-🚀 Features
+# Features

-🔍 City SearchUsers can search for weather information by entering a city name.
+- 🔍 City SearchUsers can search for weather information by entering a city name.

-🌡️ Current TemperatureDisplays the current temperature of the searched city in Celsius.
+- 🌡️ Current TemperatureDisplays the current temperature of the searched city in Celsius.

-☁️ Weather DescriptionShows the current sky condition such as clear sky, cloudy, rain, etc.
+- ☁️ Weather DescriptionShows the current sky condition such as clear sky, cloudy, rain, etc.

-📅 Date and Time DisplayDisplays the current date and time based on the weather data received.
+- 📅 Date and Time DisplayDisplays the current date and time based on the weather data received.

-🌅 Sunrise & Sunset InformationShows sunrise and sunset timings for the selected city.
+- 🌅 Sunrise & Sunset InformationShows sunrise and sunset timings for the selected city.

-🌫️ Air Quality Index (AQI)Displays important air quality metrics such as:
+- 🌫️ Air Quality Index (AQI)Displays important air quality metrics such as:

-CO (Carbon Monoxide)
+     - CO (Carbon Monoxide)

-SO₂ (Sulfur Dioxide)
+    - SO₂ (Sulfur Dioxide)

-O₃ (Ozone)
+    - O₃ (Ozone)

-NO₂ (Nitrogen Dioxide)
+    - NO₂ (Nitrogen Dioxide)

 📆 5-Day Weather ForecastProvides weather predictions for the next five days using forecast data.

-🛠️ Technologies Used
+# Technologies Used

-HTML5 – Structure of the web application
+- HTML5 – Structure of the web application

-CSS3 – Styling and layout
+- CSS3 – Styling and layout

-Bootstrap 5 – Responsive design and UI components
+- Bootstrap 5 – Responsive design and UI components

-JavaScript (ES6) – Application logic and dynamic updates
+- JavaScript (ES6) – Application logic and dynamic updates

-jQuery – DOM manipulation
+- jQuery – DOM manipulation

-OpenWeather API – Fetching real-time weather and air quality data
+- OpenWeather API – Fetching real-time weather and air quality data

-🌐 API Used
+# API Used

-This project uses the weather data services provided by.

-APIs used in this project include:
+This project uses the weather data services provided by openWeatherAPIs used in this project include:

-Current Weather API
+- Current Weather API

-Air Pollution API
+- Air Pollution API

-5-Day / 3-Hour Forecast API
+- 5-Day / 3-Hour Forecast API

 These APIs provide real-time weather conditions, air quality data, and weather forecasts.

-📂 Project Structure

-Forecastify
-│
-├── index.html
-├── index.css
-├── README.md
-├── search.png
-├── cloud.png
-├── cloudy.png
-├── calendar.png
-├── time.png
-└── other weather icons

-⚙️ How the Application Works
+#  How the Application Works

-The user enters a city name in the search bar.
+1. The user enters a city name in the search bar.

-The application sends a request to the OpenWeather API.
+2. The application sends a request to the OpenWeather API.

-The API returns weather and air quality data.
+3. The API returns weather and air quality data.

-JavaScript dynamically updates the webpage with:
+4. JavaScript dynamically updates the webpage with:

-City temperature
+  - City temperature

-Weather description
+  - Weather description

-Date and time
+  - Date and time

-Sunrise and sunset timings
+  - Sunrise and sunset timings

-AQI metrics
+  -  AQI metrics

-5-day weather forecast
+   - 5-day weather forecast

-📌 Future Improvements
+# Future Improvements

-Possible improvements for future versions of Forecastify:
+- Possible improvements for future versions of Forecastify:

-Dynamic hourly forecast for Today's weather
+- Dynamic hourly forecast for Today's weather

-Weather icons based on real-time conditions
+- Weather icons based on real-time conditions

-Better UI animations and design improvements
+- Better UI animations and design improvements

-Automatic location detection using GPS
+- Automatic location detection using GPS